 - Prepare the diffuser: Before you start to use the diffuser, you should think about how you can protect the surface underneath from any potential oil spills.
 Pouring the oil into the diffuser hole can be a little tricky at times, given how small it is, so there’s a good chance some may miss.
 Place some paper towels underneath the diffuser to catch any oil that may drop off the sides.
 Also, consider the type of surface the diffuser will be resting on, as wooden or fabric surfaces pick up oil stains that can be difficult to remove.

-- Pour the oil into the diffuser: Carefully pour the essential oil or fragrance oil mixed with augeo into the diffuser, aiming to fill somewhere between the halfway and three-quarter mark.
+- Pour the oil into the diffuser: Carefully pour the essential oil or fragrance oil mixed with augeo or ethanol into the diffuser, aiming to fill somewhere between the halfway and three-quarter mark.
 If the diffuser is filled right to the very top it could overflow once you place the reeds inside, so keeping the oil level down will help to avoid that happening.
 If you are simply refilling your diffuser, pour in the fragrance up to a point you are comfortable with.